 The GenOSept study was conceived by the European Critical Care Research Network (ECCRN), the research arm of the European Society for Intensive Care Medicine (ESICM) with the aim of defining genetic influences on the host response and outcomes in patients with sepsis.
 GenOSept is a pan-European study that has recorded comprehensive phenotypic data and obtained DNA from a large cohort of patients admitted to ICU with sepsis due to CAP, peritonitis, meningococcal disease or pancreatitis.
-Ethics approval was granted either nationally, for individual centres or both.
+Ethics approval was granted nationally, for individual centres, or for both.
 Written, informed consent was obtained from all patients or a legal representative.
-Patients reported here were recruited into GenOSept from 102 centres across 17 countries (see Additional file 1 for contributors) over a four year period between September 2005 and October 2009.
+Patients reported here were recruited into GenOSept from 102 centres across 17 countries (see Additional file 1 for contributors) over a 4-year period between September 2005 and October 2009.

-Inclusion criteria: admission to a High Dependency Unit (HDU) or ICU with CAP and age over 18 years.
-The diagnosis of CAP was defined as a febrile illness associated with cough, sputum production, breathlessness, leucocytosis and radiological features of pneumonia acquired in the community or within less than 2 days of hospital admission.
-[24] The diagnosis of sepsis was based upon the International Consensus Criteria published in 2003 [27].
+Inclusion criteria were as follows: admission to a high dependency unit (HDU) or ICU with CAP, and age over 18 years.
+The diagnosis of CAP was defined as a febrile illness associated with cough, sputum production, breathlessness, leucocytosis and radiological features of pneumonia acquired in the community or within less than 2 days of hospital admission [24].
+The diagnosis of sepsis was based upon the International Consensus Criteria published in 2003 [27].
 Patients were further sub-classified according to the criteria for severe sepsis and septic shock.

-Exclusion criteria: patient or legal representative unwilling or unable to give consent; patient less than 18 yrs of age; patient pregnant; advanced directive to withhold or withdraw life sustaining treatment or admitted for palliative care only; (please also Additional file 1).
+Exclusion criteria were as follows: patient or legal representative unwilling or unable to give consent; patient under 18 yrs of age; patient pregnant; advanced directive to withhold or withdraw life-sustaining treatment or admitted for palliative care only (please see also Additional file 1).

-Patients were observed until death or for a maximum of six months.
-In those who had died between ICU discharge and 6 month follow up the date of death was recorded.

-Specific data was recorded in the eCRF to allow calculation of the APACHE II and SOFA scores [28,29].
-Infectious Diseases Society of America/American Thoracic Society (IDSA/ATS) criteria were used for the diagnosis of severe CAP [30].
+Patients were observed until death or for a maximum of 6 months.
+In those who had died between ICU discharge and 6-month follow-up the date of death was recorded.
+Specific data was recorded in the electronic case report form (eCRF) to allow calculation of the acute physiology and chronic health evaluation II (APACHE II) and sequential organ failure assessment (SOFA) scores [28,29].
+The Infectious Diseases Society of America/American Thoracic Society (IDSA/ATS) criteria were used for the diagnosis of severe CAP [30].
 Co-morbidities were recorded according to the modified Charlson scoring system [31].
-Chest x-ray appearances were recorded as -1) Lobar, 2) Localised or 3) Diffuse bilateral.
+Chest radiograph appearances were recorded as: 1) lobar, 2) localised or 3) diffuse bilateral.
 Investigators were also asked to consider the differential diagnosis of cardiogenic pulmonary oedema in those with diffuse pulmonary infiltrates.
 Microbiological investigations were performed according to local policies and practices.
 Investigators recorded the microbiological findings, including the organism(s) isolated, the source of the organism and the use of serology.